8wali8/8wali8/README.md

 </div>

 <p align="center">
-  ExoMiner (NASA): Contributed to the development of a deep learning model for **exoplanet classification**, enhancing accuracy by integrating neural architectures and data preprocessing pipelines.
+  ExoMiner (NASA): Contributed to the development of a deep learning model for exoplanet classification, enhancing accuracy by integrating neural architectures and data preprocessing pipelines.
 </p>

 <br>